How to Do Fertilizer Calculations

 It should be noted that fertilizer isn’t entirely composed of nutrients.
 You will have to check the percentage of nutrients in the bag and calculate how much you need to spread in order to reach the recommended amount of nutrients per 1,000 square feet.

 This is why learning how to calculate fertilizer is so important – too much, and your lawn may not be able to handle it; too little, and the lawn may wither and fade.
+Consider consulting a fertilization professional if this sounds difficult or overwhelming.

 In general, fertilizer calculations are done through the following: